 Living in a big city, surrounded by concrete and often confined to indoor spaces, do you feel disconnected with nature?

-Having lived in cities like Delhi and Mumbai most of my adult life, I have been there too and felt intuitively my health and wellbeing quotient go up when in nature!
+Having lived in cities like Delhi and Mumbai most of my adult life, I have been there too and intuitively felt my health and well-being quotient go up when in nature!

 Lately I have delved deeper into this, and come to discover that no matter where we are, nature is abundant and omnipresent.
 And we can connect and derive its benefits, free of cost.

 So here are my top 5 steps how you can connect to nature, no matter where you are, and gain enormous health benefits.
 The best part?
-They are take MINIMAL TIME and are absolutely FREE OF COST.
+They take MINIMAL TIME and are absolutely FREE OF COST.

 1. Deep Breathing.
 Have your ever realised that every time you inhale, a part of the universe enters you and each time you exhale a part of you merges with the cosmos.
-So inextricably connected are we to the universe through each breath.
+So inextricably connected we are to the universe through each breath.
 Yet (in my Yoga Guru’s words) we are ‘breathe illiterate’.

-Observing our breath and deep inhalation even for a 2-3 minutes with our eyes closed, few times a day can refresh our mind, relax our heated nervous system, and can positively impact our stress levels, hypertension and even regular aches and pains.
+Observing our breath and deep inhalation even for 2-3 minutes with our eyes closed, few times a day can refresh our mind, relax our heated nervous system, and can positively impact our stress levels, hypertension and even regular aches and pains.

 - Fresh air.
 City life often restricts our contact with natural fresh air.
 We live in air-conditioned homes and offices, and travel in air-conditioned cars in between the two!
 It is like washing many rounds of clothes in the same water, even though it gets dirtier with each round.
 Besides air conditioning reduces up our skin’s natural capacity to take heat or cold.
 Hence whenever possible, open the windows and allow fresh air to come in.
 Turn off the air conditioning from time to time.
 If at office, come out to air conditioner free zone at least every 2 hours.

-If you can get yourself to go for a brisk walk or a run at the crack of dawn, (that’s the time you will find the air to be the freshest), then you’ve got 2 birds (deep breathing and fresh air) with one hand!
+If you can get yourself to go for a brisk walk or a run at the crack of dawn, (that’s the time you will find the air to be the freshest) then you’ve got 2 birds (deep breathing and fresh air) with one hand!